unicolet/salt-sentry/README.md

 Event if it works it does not mean that a Sentry server configured this way is ready for production.
 In particular the following issues should be addressed before putting in production:

-1. Sentry is running as root
+1. Sentry is running as root (Fixed in 15d2d49d17076eeeacf079a61dbaaca6e0cad39a)
-2. There is no caching layer, performance could be subpar depending on the expected traffic
+2. There is no caching layer, performance could be subpar depending on the expected traffic (Fixed in 9db87cceee3ca473b8b683fc037bdae6ccbd6c2d by enabling memcached by default)
 3. By default [all hosts](https://github.com/unicolet/salt-sentry/blob/master/salt/states/pillar/sentry-server.sls#L6) are allowed, you should change that
 4. Read carefully the [Sentry documentation](http://sentry.readthedocs.org/en/latest/)
 5. Nginx hardening